pulsovi/hebrew-events-calendar/trunk/readme.txt

 == Description ==

 An events calendar that allows easy entry of reoccuring events with either Georgian or Jewish dates.
+Attaches events to posts, pages, or other custom post types.

+* Metaboxes for event data on edit post/page
+* Calendar short code: [calendar] or [calendar mon="XX" year="XXXX"]
+* Upcoming events are attached to relevent pages
+* "Upcoming events" widget
+* Dashboard widget for editing "Upcoming Events"

+TODO:
+* Documentation
+* Auto create holidays and parashah

 == Installation ==